PurdueROV-Archive/Cerulean-BattleStation/README.md

 Todo Features:
 --------------
 - Compute thruster values based of joystick
+- Compute a checksum
-- Compute a checksum- Handle reading from serial
+- Handle reading from serial
 - More configuration on main window

 How to install and run: